G33GII/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #__0x02.
-C - Functions, nested loops\n _Write a program that prints _putchar, followed by a new line.\n _I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game\n _Write a function that prints 10 times the alphabet, in lowercase, followed by a new line\n _Write a function that checks for lowercase character.\n _Write a function that checks for alphabetic character.\n _Write a function that prints the sign of a number.\n _There is no such thing as absolute value in this world.
-You can only estimate what a thing is worth to you\n _There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important\n _ I'm federal agent Jack Bauer, and today is the longest day of my life
+C - Functions, nested loops
+_Write a program that prints _putchar, followed by a new line.
+_I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game _Write a function that prints 10 times the alphabet, in lowercase, followed by a new line _Write a function that checks for lowercase character.
+_Write a function that checks for alphabetic character.
+_Write a function that prints the sign of a number.
+_There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you _There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important _ I'm federal agent Jack Bauer, and today is the longest day of my life